denis-ok/rescript-ssg/README.md

 }
 ```

-7. Finally, we can run commands:
+7. Finally, we can run commands.
 - To start development mode:
-Run ReScript compiler in a watch mode in the first terminal tab.
+Start ReScript compiler in a watch mode in the first terminal tab.
 Then run in a second tab:

 ```bash